mikehuisman/aiblog/index.md

 ## Welcome to AI Blog!

 Artificial Intelligence is perhaps one of the quickest moving fields in today's world.
 Keeping up, and understanding key research papers is not easy.
-We help you with this by creating understandable and in-depth articles that are much easier to understand.
+We help you with this by creating understandable and in-depth articles!

 Blog posts:
 - [Model-Agnostic Meta-Learning (MAML)](https://mikehuisman.github.io/aiblog/posts/maml/page.html)